 About Linda

-Linda is in her late 70s, has been widowed for over 10 years and has one daughter who will inherit the majority of her estate.
+Linda is in her mid 60s, has been widowed for over 10 years and has one daughter who will inherit the majority of her estate.

 Linda’s current income is sufficient for her retirement needs thanks to her defined benefit pension and rental income from the four buy-to-let properties she owns.
 There is a small surplus income but most of her capital is held in her property portfolio.